 Biblical Versus Psychological Counseling

 Counselors help clients explore and understand their world and environment so they can find better ways of thinking and living.
-Although biblical and secular counseling have common elements, there are vast differences between them.
+Although Biblical and secular counseling have common elements, there are vast differences between them.
+One is completely worldly, while the other rests on the principles of God’s Word.

 - Secular counseling.